kostet499/Robocup2019/README.md

     -> git checkout -b your_last_name

-Then you should write me your login in GitHub, so that I add you to the list of collaborators (link to my page: vk.com/molvlad)
+Then you should write me your login in GitHub, so that I will add you to the list of collaborators (link to my page: vk.com/molvlad)

 After that you will be able make changes and save them on your branch (names_of_modified_files - files you want to save):